AravindMvss/telecom_churn_prediction/README.md

-Telecom churn prediction uasing ANN
+Telecom churn prediction using ANN